lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project4.md

 The starter
 code has six files.
-You will change `CallStackValidator.java` and `CallStackValidator.java`.
+You will change `CallStackValidator.java` and `CapitalGainsCalculator.java`.
 You will also add your three stack/queue implementations, so turn in a total of nine Java files, five of which you create or change.